 At Calvary Christian Academy, our enrichment program includes a wide range opportunities, including Latin, Spanish, music, art, and drama.

-Our Latin program offers a unique opportunity for students to look at the nature of language itself, which will also increase their understanding of the English language.
+Our Latin program offers a unique opportunity for students to examine the nature of language itself, which will also increase their understanding of the English language.
 Additionally, research shows that students who study Latin have bigger English vocabularies, a greater ability to decode unfamiliar English words, a sensitivity to languages and a sense of classical history, as well as higher test scores and acceptance into good colleges and universities.

 Below you will find a list of curriculum used in our Latin classes:

-1st & 2nd Grade: Song School Latin, Books One and Two
+Grades 1-2: Song School Latin, Books One and Two

 Our goal is for every student to have a fundamental grasp of music.
 Music instruction focuses on music theory, history, and production.
 These required classes are designed to provide basic experience in a variety of areas for all students, with the goal of helping them discover individual giftedness and enhancing their appreciation for the arts.
 Our music enrichment classes meet twice a week during the first semester and culminates in an Annual Christmas concert.